wp-plugins/facebook-page-promoter-lightbox/readme.txt

 == Frequently Asked Questions ==

+**Q. The lightbox appears even tough I already like it.
+How do I fix this? ** We designed the plugin to work on most sites.
+The reason why we did not include it is, that you'll need a Facebook API Key for it to work.
+Using a Facebook API key often creates conflict with other social applications.
+In order to deliver sustainable support , we included that feature in the premium version.

 **Q. The lightbox appears to be blank (white), how to fix this?**

 A. Make sure that you've inserted the correct Page ID, also make sure that you're website doesn't have any geographical or age restrictions on it.
 Facebook can only enforce such restrictions if you are logged in.
 Non-logged in users will therefore be presented with a white likebox (empty).